tauteo/robotics-club/lesson-plans/linux-overview.md

 Well, every distribution of linux maintains a repository (actually several repositories) of software install packages that is searched by the package manager when it finds that it needs a dependency of which it does not have a local copy.
 This can actually be a bit slow (especially if the repository server is on the other side of the world), so to improve performance, the package manager will first download an "index" of packages available at a certain repository.
 It will then search this local index for the dependency package and will then download the package from the repository and install it.
 This is done for every package in the dependency chain until the original program is also downloaded and installed.

 The package manager for Raspbian is called `apt` (since Raspbian is based on Debian, which also uses the `apt` package manager).
-To use the package manager, you execute the `apt-get` command followed by some options.
+To use the package manager, you execute the `apt-get` command followed by some arguments.
 Take note that modifying existing packages or installing new packages will make changes to the entire system, and as such the commands need to be run as the `root` user (which is achieved by using `sudo`).

 To update the package index from the repositories, use the following:
 ```bash